igsaas-x/office-automation/README.md

 ## Usage

+### Setup

+1. **Create a Telegram group** for your organization
+2. **Add the bot** to the group as an admin
+3. **Add employees** to the group

 ### For Employees

+1. **Register** (one-time):
-1. Start the bot with `/start`
+   - Start a private chat with the bot
+   - Send `/start`
-2. Register by entering your name
+   - Enter your full name

+2. **Check In** (daily):
+   - Go to your organization's group chat
+   - Type any message (e.g., "check in")
-3. Click "📍 Check In" to share your location
+   - Click "📍 Check In" when prompted
+   - Share your location
+   - The bot will automatically:
+     - Register the group (if first time)
+     - Add you to the group members
+     - Record your check-in with location and timestamp

 ### For Admins

+1. Start a private chat with the bot
-1. Click "💰 Record Salary Advance"
+2. Click "💰 Record Salary Advance"
-2. Enter employee name
+3. Enter employee name
-3. Enter amount
+4. Enter amount
-4. Enter optional note
+5. Enter optional note or type 'skip'

 ## Database Migrations